Hesperian Health Guides

 There are serious dangers of breech birth:

-• The baby’s head can get stuck at the mother’s pelvis after his body has slipped through.
-If the cord gets pinched between the baby’s head and the mother’s pelvis, the baby can die or be brain damaged from lack of air.
+- The baby’s head can get stuck at the mother’s pelvis after his body has slipped through.
+If the cord gets pinched between the baby’s head and the mother’s pelvis, lack of air can cause brain injury or death for the baby.

 If possible, breech babies should be born in a medical center, especially footling breech.
 If medical help is too far, or if a birth in a medical center is not possible, make sure a midwife who is experienced with breech is there to help at the birth.